Reimagining and redesigning the Home experience was the final step in the new Discovery

 facilitate and extract findings that were immediately integrated into prototypes and planing.
 Our primary

 methods included remote moderated and unmoderated usability testing, 1:1 interviews, and almost always surveys as follow-ups to

 studies and as their own studies.
 This combination of generative and evaluative research was critical in

-discovering and analyzing users' behavior, need, and motivations.
+discovering and analyzing users' behavior, needs, and motivations.

-When evaluating the performance of the old home experience we needed two things: 1) we needed to know what
+When evaluating the performance of the old home experience we needed two things: 1) to know what

 would save users time, and 2) we needed a set of goals that could guide the experience and metrics determined

 to result in a successful product.
 The following were some of our high-level conclusions that were most